An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Introduction

 GANs are a type of generative model \citep{goodfellow2014generative} that learn through a competitive process between two neural networks: a generator that creates synthetic data and a discriminator that distinguishes between real and generated samples.
 This adversarial training process enables GANs to generate ''realistic-looking'' predictions by transforming random latent vectors, along with conditioning information such as coarse-resolution predictors \citep{mirza2014conditional}, into stochastic outputs.
 The stochasticity arises from the random noise vector, allowing the model to produce multiple plausible solutions for the same input condition.
-However, GANs are known to be sensitive to hyperparameter configuration \citep{rampal2025reliable} and can suffer from training instabilities, hallucinations, and mode collapse \citep{radford2015unsupervised, arjovsky2017wasserstein}.
-To improve training stability, GAN-based algorithms commonly employ Wasserstein-distance based loss functions (WGANs) \citep{arjovsky2017wasserstein} with gradient penalty \citep{gulrajani2017improved}, as implemented in several recent climate downscaling studies \citep{leinonen2021stochastic, harris2022generative, price2022increasing, vosper2023deep, rampal2025reliable,glawion2025global, glawion_spategan_2023}.
+However, one important limitation of GANs is that they are sensitive to the choice of training hyper-parameters \citep{rampal2025reliable} and can suffer from instabilities, hallucinations, and mode collapse \citep{radford2015unsupervised, arjovsky2017wasserstein}.
+To improve training stability, GAN-based algorithms commonly employ Wasserstein-distance based loss functions (WGANs) \citep{arjovsky2017wasserstein} with gradient penalty \citep{gulrajani2017improved}, as implemented in several recent climate downscaling studies \citep{leinonen2021stochastic, harris2022generative, price2022increasing, vosper2023deep, rampal2025reliable}.
 Other approaches, such as that in \citet{rampal2025reliable}, have incorporated intensity-constrained loss functions to significantly improve the accuracy of predicting extremes and other climatological statistics when downscaling daily precipitation.